 Maggie graduated summa cum laude from Quincy University with a Bachelor of Science Degree in Arts Management.
 She received the Bonaventure Award for graduating with the highest distinction.

-Maggie serves on the boards of the Midsummer Arts Faire and Quincy Preserves and is a past board member of the Gardner Museum of Architecture and Design.
+Maggie serves on the boards of the Midsummer Arts Faire, Quincy Art Center and Quincy Preserves and is a past board member of the Gardner Museum of Architecture and Design.
 She founded the Quincy Parks Foundation Pauline Wessels Memorial Fund and is a member of YP Quincy.
 Maggie was named to the 2010 Quincy Herald-Whig’s 20 Under 40 list and was the recipient of the 2013 City of Quincy Arts Volunteer Leadership Award.

 Maggie is married and has three children.